-16. MODIFICATION OR AMENDMENTS TO THE SCHEME
+MODIFICATION OR AMENDMENT'S TO THE SCHEME 16.

-On behalf of Cairn and Vedanta, the Boards of Directors of respective companies, may consent jointly but not individually, on behalf of all persons concerned, to any modifications or amendments of the Scheme and without prejudice to the generality of the foregoing, any modification to the Scheme involving withdrawal of any of the parties to that the High Court or any other authority may deem fit to direct or impose or which may otherwise be considered necessary, desirable or appropriate by both of them (i.e. the board of directors of Cairn and board of directors of Vedanta) and solve all difficulties that may arise for carrying out the Scheme and do all acts, deeds and things necessary for putting the Scheme into effect.
+16.1 On behalf of Cairn and Vedanta, the Boards of Directors of respective companies, may consent jointly but not individually, on behalf of all persons concerned, to any TRIBLE modifications or amendments of the Scheme and without prejudice to the generality of the foregoing, any modification to the Scheme involving withdrawal of any of the parties to the Scheme at any time and for any reason whatsoever, or to any conditions or limitations, that the High Court or any other authority may deem fit to direct or impose or which may otherwise be considered necessary, desirable or appropriate by both of them (i.e. the board of directors of Cairn and board of directors of Vedanta) and solve all difficulties that may arise for carrying out the Scheme and do all acts, deeds and things necessary for putting the Scheme into effect.